Did you know

 Work hard, Play hard

-At INSEAD, we have a strong “work hard, play hard” ethic on our campuses.
+At INSEAD, we have a strong “work hard, play hard” MBA life ethic on our campuses.
 Through our world-class MBA programme, you get to experience both an intense and rewarding collaborative learning environment with one of the most culturally diverse student bodies in the world.
+Get an inside look at how student life unfolds during the MBA programme.

 They organise regular networking and speaker events on campus, as well as trips and "career treks" further afield, prominent annual forums and conferences.